dianpan/dianpan.github.io/_posts/2015-08-22-recusion-vs-iteration.md

 ---
 <img class="img center" src="https://s-media-cache-ak0.pinimg.com/236x/06/53/2c/06532c1162edee91df1ee1b2d7c296dc.jpg" alt="recursive cat nap" style="width: 236px; height: 191px;"/>

-One of my favorite challenges from Week 1 at DBC was looking at pros and cons of writing a program iteratively vs recursively.
+One of my favorite challenges from Week 1 at DBC was looking at pros and cons of writing a method iteratively vs recursively.
 So naturally I had to blog about it.

 Lets use the classic - calculate the nth number of the Fibonacci sequence as an example: